CleckCart/CleckCart_Website/README.md

 1. Clone the starter code
 2. Make changes according to the criteria in project board
 3. Send pull request
+4. Send request to anyone of the developer to review your code
-4. Your code will be merged if criteria is successfully met
+5. Your commit will be merged

 Tips
 ----

-- Always create a new branch while providing code
+- Always create a new branch while for a task
+- Don't resend commit to merged or closed branch
-- DO NOT ALTER THE PROVIDED TESTS
+- DO NOT ALTER THE PROVIDED CODE